kazzkiq/CodeFlask/README.md

 </body>
 ```

-Alternatively, you can call a language directly on your function call:
+Alternatively, you can define a language directly on your function call:

 ```javascript
 var flask = new CodeFlask;
 flask.run('#my-code-wrapper', { language: 'javascript' })
 ```

  It is important to remember that CodeFlask.js checks primarily for `data-language` attribute, then for the function call version.
-If none of those are declared, the editor will render by default with **HTML syntax**;
+If none of those are declared, the editor will render in **HTML syntax**;

 #### Listening for changes and updating your editor